 Concrete block foundation walls also shrink as they cure.
 They rarely expand very much when exposed to moisture and temperature changes.
 With concrete block walls, you’ll probably see uniform shrinkage cracks that occur towards the center of a concrete masonry unit (CMU) wall.
 The wall is stronger at the building corners.
 CMU walls can’t be injected like poured concrete walls.
 They require different repair methods.

-The interlaced stone layout of a stone foundation wall usually bulges and cracks from frost damage rather than cracking through individual stones.
-It is common to see shifting in the upper most 42” of a stacked stone foundation because that is roughly where the frost line is in the Chicagoland area.
-Sometimes driving a vehicle near the wall can cause similar damage.
+The interlace stone layout of a stone foundation wall usually bulges and crack from frost damage rather than cracking through individual stones.
+Sometimes driving a vehicle near the wall can cause damage.
 Removing stones to pass piping or make a doorway can also cause damage.
 We’ll need a diagnosis of the cause, the amount of movement, and the effects on structure, so we can determine what repair is needed.

 There are many clues that help diagnose the probable cause of diagonal foundation cracks in buildings.
 Here are some of the most common.

 Some cracks extend from the corner towards an adjacent opening and open wider at the top than the bottom.
 Usually, these are caused by a foundation settlement, expansive clay soil, frost damage, or damage from a shrug or tree close to the wall.